 In May of 2016 Amazon made changes to its program and increased the annual membership fee—$29.95—to $99 per publisher, per year, billable annually.
 Like the old fee, this is deducted from sales or can be paid by check.

 Understandably, more than tripling the fee raises the questions: Is it worth it?
-Are their alternatives?
+Are there alternatives?

 This presents a dilemma for publishers with one or even a handful of books.
 As every indie publisher knows, distribution on Amazon is often critical for small and self-publishers and Advantage offers 3 key benefits:

 - The ability to offer print books for pre-order.

 - Presentation parity with big publishers.
 Meaning, the presentation of your book on Amazon looks no different than a book from a major publisher. (and your book is available for free shipping to Prime customers.)

 - A way to sell books printed by someone other than CreateSpace or IngramSpark.

 Evaluating the 10 Amazon Advantage Benefits: Do they make sense for your books?

 Some of this is Amazon spin, some of it legit.
 Before you jump on board, or get too excited, read through my comments about their benefits to decide whether the $99 price makes sense for your publishing business.
 It is essentially the “only game in town,” although some publishers are opting for Marketplace/SellerCentral with FBA.
 More about that below.

 - Pre-order.
 Advantage is still the easiest (if not the only) way to make your non-POD print book available on Amazon for pre-sale.
 This by itself is a powerful incentive for a publisher to join the program.
 Alternatives/Options: There is no cost or restriction for offering your Kindle eBook for sale via pre-order.